zwoefler/data-is-aweseome/movie_owner_visualization/README.md

 See that many series and movies are owned by the big streaming companies but are produced by companies like SONY.

-## What needs to be done
-- SQL-Database to store the Cinema Data
+## ToDO
-- SCript to download data from online
+- Add script to download 2022 best movies + Run analysis on them
-- Script to read data from SQL database